storybookjs/react-native/docs/src/pages/basics/introduction/index.md

 ---

 Storybook is a UI development environment and playground for UI components.
-With it, users can create components independently and showcase components interactively in an isolated development environment.
+The tool enables users to create components independently and showcase components interactively in an isolated development environment.

-Storybook runs outside of your app so you can develop UI components in isolation without worrying about app specific dependencies and requirements.
+Storybook runs outside of the main app so users can develop UI components in isolation without worrying about app specific dependencies and requirements.

 ![Storybook](../static/screenshot.png)